Vinylwalk3r/crystal-notes/content/Instructions/Remote Borg Backup through Tailscale VPN.md

 Please refer to [Tailscales docs](https://tailscale.com/kb/1018/acls/) for further information on ACLs and managing a Tailnet

 #### Setting up Portainer
+>[!info]
+>I've transitioned away from using Portainer since Tailscale threw a real hissy-fit over Portainers use of port 9443 (the communications port for Edge clients).
+And also since Portainer is quite cumbersome to work with.

 Before doing anything, I would recommend signing up for the free business license that will allow us three separate environments.
 This can be done on their signup page [here](https://www.portainer.io/take-3)